 Think about whether you could offer payment plans or alternative payment options such as Klarna.
 Finance companies, for instance, could consider reducing or freezing financial penalties for missed/late payments.

 Customers tend to appreciate companies that ‘check in’ on them after a purchase.
+This can be with a follow-up email, SMS, or a quick phone call.
 They may also enjoy small surprises like a customer appreciation discount on new products and services.

 It’s also essential to make sure your workforce is as confident as possible by reskilling and upskilling employees so they can stay connected to customers while working remotely.

-We only covered a small portion of our State of the Connected Customer report (4th edition).
-Download the full report to learn even more valuable information and how you can enhance your customer connections!
+Download the complete State of the Connected Customer report (4th edition) to learn even more valuable information about how you can build emotional connections with your customers.